qfo/benchmark-webservice/README.rst

 Data
 ----
 Orthology predictions must be provided by the user.
 An example file is available in the example directory.
-Reference datasets have to be made available in docker volumes (one per reference dataset).
-See Usage for more details how to obtain them.
+Reference datasets have to be made available to the workflow and can be obtained online for the publicly accessible datasets.
+See Usage section for more details how to obtain them.

 Usage
 -----